shreyaspadhy/shreyaspadhy.github.io/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: page
 ---
-I'm a first year Biomedical Engineering Graduate Student at the Johns Hopkins University.
-Previously, I have a Bachelors in Engineering Physics from the Indian Institute of Technology.
+I'm a Biomedical Engineering Graduate Student at the Johns Hopkins University.
+I also have a Bachelors in Engineering Physics from the Indian Institute of Technology, Delhi.

-My research interests include medical imaging, computational neuroscience, and increasingly, Machine and Deep Learning methods in medicine and biology.
+My research interests include medical imaging, computational neuroscience, and quite recently, Machine and Deep Learning methods in medicine and biology.
 [This paper](http://www.biorxiv.org/content/early/2017/05/28/142760) is a good beginning resource to understand the scope of Deep Learning in medicine and biology.

 ## Useful Resources